Special Educational Needs and Disabilities

 - Within Little Doves Christian Pre-school, the children's learning styles and interests are recognised and used to promote achievements and development.
 All children are involved in the planning and selection of activities.

-- Your child's key person/SENCO will ask for copies of assessments from other professionals before your child starts or when you receive them after they start, which will include any helpful tips to their aspirations (such as speech therapy sheets).
-If your child's key person/SENCO feels that more advice is necessary they will ask for your permission to contact individuals or the Area SENCO.
+- Your child's key person/SENDCO will ask for copies of assessments from other professionals before your child starts or when you receive them after they start, which will include any helpful tips to their aspirations (such as speech therapy sheets).
+If your child's key person/SENDCO feels that more advice is necessary they will ask for your permission to contact individuals or the Area SENDCO.

 How does Little Doves Christian Pre-School work in partnership with parents/carers?